Purple Earth hypothesis: Evolutionary history

 Microorganisms with purple and green photopigments frequently co-exist in stratified colonies known as microbial mats, where they may utilize complementary regions of the solar spectrum.
 Co-existence of purple and green pigment-containing microorganisms in many environments suggests their co-evolution.

 It is possible that the Early Earth's biosphere was initially dominated by retinal-powered archaeal colonies that absorbed all the green light, leaving the eubacteria that "lived in their shadows" to evolve utilizing the residual red and blue light spectrum.
 However, when porphyrin-based photoautotrophs evolved and started to photosynthesize, which included both the primitive purple bacteria using bacteriochlorophyll and cyanobacteria using chlorophyll, highly reactive dioxygen was released as a byproduct of water splitting and started to accumulate, first in the ocean and then in the atmosphere.
 Over the course of a billion years, large enough quantities of oxygen had been produced, the reducing capabilities of chemical compounds on the Earth's surface were depleted, and the once-reducing atmosphere eventually became a permanently oxidizing one with abundant free oxygen molecules — an event known as Great Oxygenation Event.
-This coincided with a 300 million year-long global ice age at beginning of the Proterozoic known as the Huronian glaciation (which might also have been partly caused by the oxidative depletion of the atmospheric methane — a powerful greenhouse gas — due to the Great Oxygenation) and devastated the anaerobic biota, leaving the niches open for eubacteria that evolved antioxident capabilities (both the aerobic proteobacteria and the photosynthetic cyanobacteria) to exploit and prosper.
+This coincided with a 300 million year-long global ice age at beginning of the Proterozoic known as the Huronian glaciation (which might also have been partly caused by the oxidative depletion of the atmospheric methane — a powerful greenhouse gas — due to the Great Oxygenation) and devastated the anaerobic biota, leaving the niches open for eubacteria that evolved antioxidant capabilities (both the aerobic proteobacteria and the photosynthetic cyanobacteria) to exploit and prosper.
 This also forced the surviving anaerobes to either live only in anoxic waters and deep sea oxygen minimum zones, or adapt a symbiotic life among aerobes (whose colonies would sometimes consume enough free oxygen to create pockets of hypoxia where anaerobes can thrive), which might have paved way for the long-term endosymbiosis between anaerobic archaea and aerobic eubacteria (which evolved into mitochondria) that enabled eukaryotes to evolve.

 However, the porphyrin-based nature of chlorophyll had created an evolutionary trap, dictating that chlorophyllic organisms cannot re-adapt to absorb the energy-rich and now-available green light, and therefore ended up reflecting and presenting a greenish color.
 The subsequent success of more advanced chlorophyllic organisms (particularly green algae and early plants) in terrestrial colonization created an overall green biosphere all over Earth.